Contact Us Contact Us Replicon Login

 If the duration of an employee’s working day (shift) is more than 12 hours, but not more than 24 hours, the time of uninterrupted rest between working days (shifts) cannot be less than 24 hours

 If the duty lasts 24 hours, the rest time lasts at least 24 hours.
-Labor Code, 2016 (as amended), art.
+Labor Code, art.
 122.

 Weekly Rest – A weekly rest period of at least 35 consecutive hours in each 7 consecutive day period.

 Rest day is a day that is not worked according to the working time regime.
 The general rest day is Sunday.
 It is possible to assign a rest day to work only with the employee’s consent, except in cases where work is carried out according to the cumulative work time record or in the cases specified in the collective agreement.
-Labor Code, 2016 (as amended), art.
+Labor Code, art.
 122 & 144.

 Work On Rest Days